Maps to the Stars: Plot

-Benjie breaks his sobriety, getting high on GHB, and carelessly shoots the dog of his only friend.
-Agatha visits her mother, Cristina, and reveals that before she set the fire she had discovered that her parents were brother and sister, making Agatha and Benjie children of incest.
-Cristina tells her they were separated as children and didn't know they were related.
-Stafford comes home, and when Agatha tells him she knows about their familial relations, Stafford violently beats her, until Cristina intervenes.
+Benjie relapses, getting high on GHB and shooting his friend Rhett's dog.
+On set, he is haunted by the girl from the hospital and strangles his young co-star nearly to death during one of his hallucinations.
+The child survives, but Benjie loses his role in the film and is committed to a hospital.
+Agatha visits Cristina and reveals that before she set the fire she had discovered that her parents were brother and sister, making Agatha and Benjie children of incest.
+Cristina tells her they were separated as children and met by coincidence, starting a relationship before they knew of their relation.
+Stafford comes home, and when Agatha tells him she knows about their incest, he violently beats her until Cristina intervenes.
 During the altercation, Agatha steals Cristina's wedding ring.
-On set, Benjie is haunted by the girl from the hospital and, during an hallucination, he strangles his young co-star.
-The child survives, though Benjie is now to be replaced in the film.

 Havana requests Jerome as a driver and seduces him in the backseat of his parked limo in the driveway of her home as Agatha watches from the window.
-Havana enters the house and berates Agatha for her poor performance at work and then verbally humiliates her when she finds that the girl has stained her expensive couch with menstrual blood.
-Agatha beats Havana to death with one of her awards.
+Havana enters the house and berates Agatha for her poor performance at work.
+When Havana verbally humiliates Agatha for staining her couch with menstrual blood, Agatha beats Havana to death with one of her awards.
 Benjie escapes the hospital and comes to Havana's house to find Agatha.
-Agatha tells him it all must end now.
-She shows him that she has their mother's wedding ring and instructs him to go get their father's ring.
+Agatha instructs Benjie to retrieve her father's ring.

-Stafford returns home to see Cristina on fire outside beside the pool.
-As she screams, engulfed in flames, he uses a piece of pool furniture to push her into the pool where she dies.
-Benjie arrives and finds his father by the pool in a catatonic state.
-He takes his father's wedding ring off his finger, then reunites with Agatha at the site of their previous home that Agatha had burned down.
-On the fireplace hearth, the siblings perform an impromptu wedding ceremony with their parents' wedding rings.
+Stafford returns home to see Cristina on fire outside beside the pool; he pushes her into the pool with a piece of furniture to save her, but she dies.
+Stafford goes into a catatonic state and does not resist when Benjie removes the ring from his finger.
+The siblings use their parents' rings in a wedding ritual they used to perform as children, then commit suicide using Agatha's medication.

-They take an extreme amount of Agatha's pills together so that they may die by suicide, before lying down to watch the stars.

-Underlying theme

-Throughout the film, liberal quotings from Paul Éluard's poem "Liberté" meander "through each of the characters' lives," creating an underlying mantra for the film.
+Throughout the film, liberal quotations from Paul Éluard's poem "Liberté" meander "through each of the characters' lives," creating an underlying mantra for the film.